simonhicks/csv-utils/README.md

 These are things I'm planning to do soon (roughly in order)

-- change count-by to count and make it handle both group-by and count unique values
 - use awk record separator to handle leading and trailing quotes (ideally everywhere)
 - option to read separator and quote-char from ENV
 - set operations (eg. keep only records where x.foo appears in column y.bar)